Mikestriken/GitCAD/README.md

     - `freecad-python-instance-path` -- Path to FreeCAD's Python executable.
         Example: `C:/Path/To/FreeCAD 1.0/bin/python.exe`

+5. ****Test your configurations on python script:

-5. Run the initialization script:
+6. Run the initialization script:
    ```bash
    ./FreeCAD_Automation/freecad-repo-init.sh
    ```
    *The Script can be ran multiple times without error.*
    To see how to change `x` configuration post initialization see the [Changing Things](#changing-things) section.

-6. Update your `.gitattributes` with LFS files you want to track.
+7. Update your `.gitattributes` with LFS files you want to track.
    - `git lfs track "*.zip"`
    - `git lfs track "**/no_extension/*"` -- folder created by this script to track files without extension
    - `git lfs track "*.brp"`